Inside: Taking you through the beginning of a small kitchen renovation with DIY painted cabinets, new lighting and more.

 Once we had that wrapped up, we used high-quality two-inch bristle brushes to apply Zinsser Bulls Eye Primer to everything – front and back.
 This stuff is great.
 It dries in about an hour which lets your projects proceed smoothly and without much interruption.

-Dan and Erin re-prime certain cabinet parts, paint, re-paint and re-hang the cabinet faces.
+Re-prime certain cabinet parts, paint, re-paint and re-hang the cabinet faces.
 Basically, because we were painting over honey maple cabinets, even with the strength of the primer, there was some visible yellowing coming through.
 That prompted us to do something unconventional: We primed the cabinet faces TWICE.
 Typically people would paint two coats instead of priming twice, but we wanted to make our paint work less.

 We applied the second coat of primer with a bristle brush and that took care of most of the yellowing.
 It also eliminated any need for further sanding!
 WIN!